jnweiger/testing/litmus/remote/README.md

 ```

 If you want to see all available environment variables you can use with this docker image please take a look at the corresponding [README](https://github.com/owncloud-docker/litmus#available-environment-variables).

+## Versions

+You can see the available Docker tags within the [responsible repository](https://github.com/owncloud-docker/litmus#versions) where we are building the images.